lemontyc/diff-drive-lidar-robot/README.md

- Simple ifferential-drive autonomous lidar  platform.
+ # Simple differential-drive autonomous lidar  platform.

 > This includes the necessary nodes for a simple 2 wheel autonomous robot.